 - Once, the rows are fetched we’ll then check if the downloaded rows count is equal to 5000 or less.
 If the count is 5000 then there might be more rows to be downloaded.
 However, if the downloaded rows are less than 5000 then, for sure, this is the last batch and there are no more rows to be downloaded.

 - We can then use Apply to each to process each Excel row downloaded above.
-In this case, I’m just increment the row counter value.
+In this case, I’m just incrementing the row counter value, for this demo.

 - One final part.
 We’ll increment the counter variable, skipCount, value by 5000.
 So, as to download the next batch of 5000 rows.